 Steel, Plumbing, and Electrical Time: 7 to 14 Days

-Once your contractor has finished the excavation process, the next immediate step is to begin laying the steel, plumbing, and routing the electrical.
+Once your contractor has finished the excavation process, the next step in the pool building process is to begin laying the steel, plumbing, and routing the electrical.
 While this shouldn’t take more than two weeks if there are no delays, it’s one of the most delicate parts of the process.

 A pool that doesn’t have adequate steel or plumbing is likely to cause a lot of problems in the long run, so this isn’t a part of the process you want to rush.

 Installation Time: 7 to 21 Days

 With a concrete pool, there’s no pre-made pool liner; you’re getting a custom pool.
 You’ll need to hire a gunite or shotcrete crew to handle the special mixture, and then wait for it to cure before you do anything else.
 Depending on the size, gunite/shotcrete can take a week or a little longer to completely cure.

 Additional water features and landscaping in the pool design will also extend the timeframe.

 Decking and Landscaping Time: 7 to 30 Days

 Before you grab your pool noodles, the final step in the construction process is installing a deck and dealing with any other pool landscaping that you might want to add on.
 This is the step where the pool truly begins to feel like your own.

 Along with adding a deck, some homeowners might also want to include custom lighting, a tiny waterfall, or other special landscaping features that could tack on extra time.
 Individually, installing these special features might only take a day or two, but depending on how much you want to add, it could take up to a month to do everything.

 If all you’re interested in is a simple deck with little landscaping, this part of the process might only take a week.
 For anything more complicated, you should allow for more time.

 Total Pool Build Time: 1 Month to 3 Months